-Requirements are 60 hours of academic work in addition to 6 of Physical Education.
+Requirements are 60 hours of academic work in addition to 3 courses in Physical Education, unless excused from Physical Education by Dean or physician's certificate.
 Subject groups required are: English, 12 hours; Chemistry, Zoology, Physics, or Mathematics, 8 hours; Social Science, 12 hours.
 The scholarship requirement is maintaining an average of C and earning a grade of C or better in three-fourths of the hours taken.
 This certificate carries unconditional recommendation to a Senior College.